Skip to main content

 At your option, you can follow one of the two available ways to install Radio Explorer:

-• Download the distribution archive in a conventional way.
-You will be able to install Radio Explorer on as many machines as you want using the downloaded archive.
+• Download the distribution zip archive file in a conventional way.
+You will be able to install Radio Explorer on as many machines as you want using the downloaded archive file.
 Further access to the Web will not be required.
 Please see the Download page for download links and installation information.

 • Use One-click installation - Java Web Start.
 Radio Explorer will be installed automatically after you click the Radio Explorer Web Start link below.
 Further Radio Explorer upgrades will also be installed automatically when they are available.
 To install Radio Explorer on another machine, you will need to repeat the Web Start process.
 More information about Java Web Start is available at the Java Web Start technology home page.